 To Marinate the Chicken

-- In a bowl, add boneless chicken pieces, ginger garlic paste, salt, soy sauce, chili paste, pepper powder, egg, all-purpose flour, and corn starch.
-Mix everything well and rest for 10 to 15 minutes
+- Combine boneless chicken pieces, ginger garlic paste, salt, soy sauce, chili paste, pepper powder, egg, all-purpose flour, and corn starch in a bowl.
+Mix thoroughly and let it marinate for 15 minutes.

 To Fry the Chicken